 These businesses are often older and may pay out dividends on a regular basis.

 4 Investment strategies

 Growth stocks are those that are projected to expand at a significantly faster rate than the market as a whole.

 The majority of growth stocks do not pay a dividend.
 Many others are also unable to make a profit.

 Investors are drawn to such equities because they believe they will grow in value in the future.

-Investing in growth stocks is also regarded to be significantly riskier.
+Investing in growth stocks is also regarded as significantly riskier.

 Many investors who identify as growth investors swear by these types of stocks.

 Stocks that appear to be underpriced are known as value stocks.